the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 #### Software Behaviour Awareness and Analysis(MOD)
 By this, we mean a certain quality of analytical thinking that enables you to form a mental model of the piece of software under consideration in the current environment.
-Using that an RSE should be able to make predictions about a software's behaviour.
+Using that, an RSE should be able to make predictions about a software's behaviour.
 This is a required skill for tasks like debugging, profiling, designing good tests, or predicting user interaction.

 #### The research skills
 #### Curiosity (NEW)